-The Small Business Strategy Guide to Google AdWords
+Check out our latest Small Business Survival Guide to Google Ads here!

 Promoting products and services while trying to compete with mega-giants like Amazon and Walmart is often a daunting task for small business owners.
 The good news is that Google AdWords has created a way for advertisers to do just that.
 Bigger brands may have an advantage when it comes to PPC, but they don’t hold all the cards.
 Even with a small budget, you can get impressions and clicks on Google with a smart account structure and the right targeting options.